hbierlee/scm-sat/README.md

 Submitted to CPAIOR'24 and will be published as part of a larger SAT encoding library at a later stage / after publication.

 Each file `scm/w_c.txt` has an optimal circuit to compute `y=c*x`, where `x` is a binary encoded integer variable `x` using `w` bits which is multiplied by constant `c` to create `y` with the minimal number of half/full adders.
-If files where `w=0`, the circuit is minimal in the number of additions/subtractions (regardless of the actual bit width of `x`).
+In files where `w=0`, the circuit is minimal in the number of additions/subtractions (regardless of the actual bit width of `x`).
 The recipes are defined in a self-explanatory format with descriptive comments:

 ```
 > cat 4_117.txt